PawseySC/container-workflows/_episodes/03-sharing-files.md

 ### Best practices ###

-- figuring out a standard way to consistently map host directories in container can help scripting and automation.
+- Figuring out a standard way to consistently map host directories in container can help scripting and automation.
 For instance:
     - ``` -v `pwd`:/data -w /data ``` can be useful when just working in the current directory
     - ``` -v /<DATA-DIRECTORY>:/data -w /data ``` can be useful if your workstation/cluster is organised with one directory called `<DATA-DIRECTORY>` that contains all sample data and reference data
-- eventually, multiple volume mappings are allowed at the same time, for instance:
+- Eventually, multiple volume mappings are allowed at the same time, for instance:
         ```-v `pwd`:/data -v /reference-database:/ref -w /data ```